James Hunt: 1976–1978: McLaren

-Before the season Hunt had high hopes to win a second world championship; however, in this season he scored only eight world championship points.
+Before the season Hunt had high hopes of winning a second world championship; however, ultimately he only scored eight world championship points.
 Lotus had developed effective ground effect aerodynamics with their Lotus 79 car and McLaren were slow to respond.
-The M26 was revised as a ground effect car midway through the season but it did not work, and without a test driver to solve the car's problems, Hunt's motivation was low.
-His inexperienced new team-mate Patrick Tambay even outqualified Hunt at one race.
+The M26 was revised as a ground effect car midway through the season, but it did not work, and without a test driver to solve the car's problems, Hunt's motivation remained low.
+His inexperienced new teammate Patrick Tambay even outqualified Hunt at one race.
 In Germany, Hunt was disqualified for taking a shortcut to allow for a tyre change.

 Hunt was also greatly affected by Ronnie Peterson's fatal crash in the 1978 Italian Grand Prix.
-At the start of the race there was a huge accident going into the first corner.
+At the start of the race, there was an accident going into the first corner.
 Peterson's Lotus was pushed into the barriers and burst into flames.
 Hunt, together with Patrick Depailler and Clay Regazzoni, rescued Peterson from the car, but Peterson died one day later in hospital.
 Hunt took his friend's death particularly hard and for years afterwards blamed Riccardo Patrese for the accident.
 He never forgave Patrese for the crash.
 Video evidence of the crash has since shown that Patrese did not touch Hunt or Peterson's cars, nor did he cause any other car to do so.
 Hunt believed that it was Patrese's muscling past that caused the McLaren and Lotus to touch, but Patrese argues that he was already well ahead of the pair before the accident took place.